Rylee94/pet-adoption/README.md

 ## Installation

-From Terminal, select commands of: npm i to install packages.
-Then enter npm run seed to populate database with seeds data.
-When seeding is finished, enter npm run develop to start server and open page.
+From Terminal, select commands of: 'npm i' to install packages.
+Then enter 'npm run seed' to populate database with seeds data.
+When seeding is finished, enter 'npm run develop' to start server and open page.

 ## Usage